ConstantinAlexandruOneata/NetworkingProjects/Connecting two Branch Offices with static routes & dynamic routing protocols (OSPFv2, OSPFv3, EIGRP, EIGRPv6, BGP) + NAT\PAT.md

 <img src="Photos/image061.png" id="image61.png" data-border="0" width="624" height="425" />

-<p> And a ping was issued from PC D in VLAN 10 to 2001:1234:5678:9BBB::1, the IPv6 address on Router 11 GigabitEthernet Interface to test the connectivity  </p>
+<p> And a ping was issued from PC D in VLAN 10 to 2001:1234:5678:9BBB::1, the IPv6 address on Router 11 GigabitEthernet interface to test the connectivity  </p>

 <img src="Photos/image062.png" id="image62.png" data-border="0" width="529" height="220" />